 As wedding photographers, we get invited as a service professional to some of the best parties around.
 In the moments we’re not actively taking photos, it’s always cool to be able to hang out a little and even chat with some of the guests.

-We have met people from every walk of life imaginable.
-Wedding photography has exposed us to a ton of different religious and cultural experiences, celebrities, people with diverse career backgrounds – it’s wild and so much fun!
+Wedding photography has exposed us to a ton of different religious and cultural experiences, celebrities, people with diverse career backgrounds – it’s (sometimes) wild and so much fun!

 One thing we hated about working corporate jobs was just how uncreative they were.